znields/search-queue/README.md

 #### 2. Research

-If a researcher has a topic of interest with many different facets and would like to learn about each of these facets, Search Queue is helpful in effeciently generating searches for each facet relating to the topic of interest.
+If a researcher has a topic of interest with many different facets and would like to learn about each of these facets, Search Queue is helpful in efficiently generating searches for each facet relating to the topic of interest.

 #### 3. Spreadsheet Work